Translator’s Note

 —– —– —–.

-vilnius.review.2024 Brief biographical note on Pūkelevičiūtė, a description of the online project, and four poem translations — including one not on this website.
+vilnius.review.2024 Brief biographical note on Pūkelevičiūtė, a description of the online project, and four poem translations—including one not available on this website.

 —– —– —–.